hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [17:14:38](#16478828782720ljizy:gitter.im) <hiiamboris (NOT THIS ONE)>:
-have you selected any text for it to "do the thing"? í ½í¸‰
+have you selected any text for it to "do the thing"? ğŸ˜‰

 [17:27:31](#16478836512721zfErn:gitter.im) <toomasv>:
-Ha, something is happenning í ½í±¶
+Ha, something is happenning ğŸ‘¶

 [17:27:39](#16478836592722VXpbe:gitter.im) <toomasv>:
 * Ha, something is happening :baby: